edmundsj/hardsync/README.md

 - [DONE] Add Getting started flow for how to actually use it
 - [DONE] Add "Channel" class to allow users to override baud rate, serial number

-## Future (non-MVP)
+## Future (in order of priority)
+- Support for device-initiate request/response pairs
+- Support for fixed-size arrays in requests and responses
+- Support for binary encoding
+- Heavy post-decorating contract validation to ensure that it meets all downstream requirements
 - Add example with how to override baud rate and device serial number
-- Add tests to verify that the command-line tool works as expected
-    - generated files are in the right place with the right names
+- Variable-size arrays in requests and responses
-- Verify that generated client-side code is valid code
+- Verify that generated client-side code is valid python
-- Add built-in typing for responses
 - Set up CI for automatic testing and publishing to PyPi
-- Optionally have generated hardsync-side code reside in the hardsync library itself to avoid import / PYTHONPATH issues
-- Implement hardsync.ini file
+- Implement hardsync.ini file, static configuration
-- Heavy post-decorating contract validation to ensure that it meets all downstream requirements
+- Support for multi-hardsync device discovery on same machine
 - More tests to verify edge cases, especially around type conversion and multiple arguments
 - Multiple device channels
-- Support for streaming / listening
-- Add generated code testing and verification
+- Add generated code testing in sandbox environment to verify it works
 - Add example of how to add an additional target to the framework
-- Support for sending requests from the device to the software
 - Support for overriding device implementation (see below)
-- Figure out how to check if generated code compiles.
 - "time" types
 - Support for multiple response fields
-- Variable-size arrays in requests and responses
-- Fixed-size arrays in requests and responses
 - Casting of non-string request types when received by device
 - Support specifying the output directories with a config file in a project
 - Add @asciiencoding, @utf8encoding, and @binaryencoding decorators